openvswitch/ovs/tutorial/Tutorial.md

-  4. If you are using a built but not installed Open vSwitch, installs the Open vSwitch manpages in a subdirectory of "sandbox" and adjusts the MANPATH environment variable to point to this directory.
-This means that you can use, for example, `man ovs-vsctl` to see a manpage for the ovs-vsctl program that you built.
+  4. If you are using a built but not installed Open vSwitch, installs the Open vSwitch manpages in a subdirectory of "sandbox" and adjusts the `MANPATH` environment variable to point to this directory.
+This means that you can use, for example, `man ovs-vsctl` to see a manpage for the `ovs-vsctl` program that you built.

   5. Creates an empty Open vSwitch configuration database under "sandbox".

-  6. Starts ovsdb-server running under "sandbox".
+  6. Starts `ovsdb-server` running under "sandbox".

-  7. Starts ovs-vswitchd running under "sandbox", passing special options that enable a special "dummy" mode for testing.
+  7. Starts `ovs-vswitchd` running under "sandbox", passing special options that enable a special "dummy" mode for testing.

   8. Starts a nested interactive shell inside "sandbox".

 At this point, you can run all the usual Open vSwitch utilities from the nested shell environment.
-You can, for example, use ovs-vsctl to create a bridge:
+You can, for example, use `ovs-vsctl` to create a bridge:

     ovs-vsctl add-br br0

 From Open vSwitch's perspective, the bridge that you create this way is as real as any other.
-You can, for example, connect it to an OpenFlow controller or use "ovs-ofctl" to examine and modify it and its OpenFlow flow table.
-On the other hand, the bridge is not visible to the operating system's network stack, so "ifconfig" or "ip" cannot see it or affect it, which means that utilities like "ping" and "tcpdump" will not work either.
+You can, for example, connect it to an OpenFlow controller or use `ovs-ofctl` to examine and modify it and its OpenFlow flow table.
+On the other hand, the bridge is not visible to the operating system's network stack, so `ifconfig` or `ip` cannot see it or affect it, which means that utilities like `ping` and `tcpdump` will not work either.
 (That has its good side, too: you can't screw up your computer's network stack by manipulating a sandboxed OVS.)

 When you're done using OVS from the sandbox, exit the nested shell (by entering the "exit" shell command or pressing Control+D).
-This will kill the daemons that ovs-sandbox started, but it leaves the "sandbox" directory and its contents in place.
+This will kill the daemons that `ovs-sandbox` started, but it leaves the "sandbox" directory and its contents in place.

 The sandbox directory contains log files for the Open vSwitch dameons.